 VBFNLO is a flexible parton level Monte Carlo program for the simulation of vector boson fusion (VBF), double and triple vector boson production (plus jet) in hadronic collisions at next-to-leading order (NLO) in the strong coupling constant, as well as Higgs boson plus two jet production via gluon fusion at the one-loop level.
-For the new beta version - VERSION 2.7.0 BETA 2 - the anomalous gauge boson couplings implementation has been extended to several additional processes.
+For the new beta version - VERSION 2.7.0 BETA 4 - the anomalous gauge boson couplings implementation has been extended to several additional processes.
 Anomalous quartic couplings from dimension 8 operators have been added to all vector boson pair production processes as well as to the triple vector boson production process ZZZ and all triple vector boson production processes with a final state photon.
+Moreover, the production of a spin-2 resonance in VBF, which was available only in the diphoton channel so far, has been implemented for the WW and ZZ mode also.
 Furthermore VBFNLO can output results not only for a specific choice of final state leptons, but also for all possible combinations of two or three lepton generations.
-Furthermore semileptonic decay modes of the vector bosons are available for several processes.
+Finally, semileptonic decay modes of the vector bosons are now available for several processes.